VouchForMe (IPL) Hits 24 Hour Volume of $759.00

-VouchForMe (IPL) traded flat against the U.S. dollar during the one day period ending at 18:00 PM E.T. on July 15th.
-In the last seven days, VouchForMe has traded flat against the U.S. dollar.
-VouchForMe has a market cap of $300,364.83 and $759.00 worth of VouchForMe was traded on exchanges in the last 24 hours.
-One VouchForMe coin can now be purchased for $0.0012 or 0.00000002 BTC on major cryptocurrency exchanges.
+VouchForMe (IPL) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM E.T. on July 16th.
+One VouchForMe coin can currently be bought for $0.0012 or 0.00000002 BTC on cryptocurrency exchanges.
+VouchForMe has a market capitalization of $300,364.83 and approximately $759.00 worth of VouchForMe was traded on exchanges in the last day.
+In the last week, VouchForMe has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.